Tip #1: Create a Respectful Environment

 Tip #5: Collaborate!

 Tip #6: Consequences

 No matter how respectful and kind you are, there will be times you need to establish consequences for your students.
 It is best to have predetermined consequences that adhere to your school policy.
 Before the school year starts, determine what would warrant a consequence.
-It would be best to establish this with your students on the first day of school.
-It could be worthwhile to put this in your syllabus.
+Establishing this with your students on the first day of school would be best.
+After that, it could be worthwhile to put this in your syllabus.
 To maintain credibility, be sure to follow through with your consequences.
 However, do not put yourself in a struggle in front of the class.
 Keep a respectful tone by talking to the students after class or in the hallway.
 Also, think of positive rewards that students can earn.
 Sometimes it is helpful to focus on the positive instead of the negative.

 3 Tried & True Tips to Start the Year Off Right // Tried & True Teaching Tools

 I hope these classroom management techniques help you out in your science room.
 If you have any questions or comments, let me know below.